Culinary Tour at the Carmel Market

 The market was established at the beginning of the 20th century, not many years after the city of Tel Aviv was separated from its native mother – Jaffa, by wealthy Jews who fled Russia.
 The market in its various incarnations is experiencing ups and downs, but in recent years there has been a noticeable “facelift”, and the new stalls are part of the same process.
 The Carmel Market is a wonderful opportunity for a meeting of cultures – Hungarian pastries, Turkish sweets, natural juices, ancient Yemeni medical recipes, and much more.

-Discover the Flavors of the Market
+The Flavors of the Market

 Essential Information